despairblue/furry-octo-dangerzone/02-basics/README.md

 ## Basics
 ### Scene Graph
-Scene graphs can be used to group and organize 3D objects, their properties and concerning transformations.
-A directed acyclic graph (DAG) can be used to represent a scene graph.
+Scene-graphs can be used to group and organize 3D objects, their properties and concerning transformations.
+A directed acyclic graph (DAG) can be used to represent a scene-graph.
 It starts with a root node that is associated with one or more children.
 Each child can be an object or a group, again containing more children.
 A group can contain associated transformation information, like *translation*, *rotation* or *scaling*.
 This structure has certain advantages compared to applying all transformations to the raw meshes and sending everything to the [GPU].<sup>[50] (2015-07-23 15:59)</sup>

-[SSIML] scene graphs differ from the above definition: there are three types of nodes:
+[SSIML] scene-graphs differ from the above definition: there are three types of nodes:
 - transform
 - geometry
 - group

 #### Culling
-Before using structures like scene graphs, all polygon would be sent to the [GPU] and the [GPU] would need to test what polygons are actually in the view and thus need to be rendered.
+Before using structures like scene-graphs, all polygon would be sent to the GPU and the GPU would need to test what polygons are actually in the view and thus need to be rendered.
 The problem with that approach was that this information was only known after doing a lot of calculations for every polygon already.
-With a scene graph it's possible to start from the root and traverse the graph, testing the bounding box of each group and only sending it to the [GPU] it it's completely visible.
-If it ain't, the whole subtree isn't sent to the [GPU].
-If it's partially visible the same process is applied to the subtree.
+With a scene-graph it's possible to start from the root and traverse the graph, testing the bounding box of each group and only sending it to the GPU it it's completely visible.
+If it ain't, the whole sub-tree isn't sent to the GPU.
+If it's partially visible the same process is applied to the sub-tree.
 By using a structure that retains more information about what it represents it's possible to let the [CPU] do more of the heavy lifting and unburden the [GPU].

->Rather than do the heavy work at the OpenGL and polygon level, scenegraph architects realized they could better perform culling at higher level abstractions for greater efficiency.
+>Rather than do the heavy work at the OpenGL and polygon level, scene-graph architects realized they could better perform culling at higher level abstractions for greater efficiency.
 If we can remove the invisible objects first, then we make the hardware do less work and generally improve performance and the all-important frame-rate.
 – [50] (2015-07-23 15:59)

 #### Transformations